DesistDaydream/notes-learning/content/zh-cn/docs/2.编程/Programming tools/SCM/GitHub 上的 PR 全过程.md

 \`# This is a combination of 2 commits.

-# This is the 1st commit message:
+# This is the 1st commit message

 docs: just for test

 Signed-off-by: Daniel Hu <tao.hu@merico.dev>

-# This is the commit message #2:
+# This is the commit message #2

 docs: just for test